Welcome back! Pick up where you left off.

 Signing a lease is an exciting feeling, but first, you’ll need to understand what you’re agreeing to.
 A lease agreement contains important information about rent, late fees, maintenance requests and other information about the community.
 Reading through the lease carefully and asking your landlord or property manager any questions you have could help you avoid any surprises before you move in.

-Take video on final walk-through
+Take video during final walk-through

 Before you move in, consider doing a final walk-through of your rental to take note of any issues.
 Taking pictures and video can be helpful when it comes to documenting any existing damage — if damage isn’t documented at the time of move-in, you could end up paying for it with your security deposit when you move out!